mmc-marcominas/learn-postman/reqres-in/reqres-in-login.md

-# Using reqres.in to explorer Postman resources
+# Using reqres.in to explore Postman resources

 Let's use [reqres.in](https://reqres.in/) to create some requests with test.